These customs prepared the home (and heart) for the celebration of Christ's Paschal mystery.

 In particular, the people of Poland have a rich set of traditions that have been passed down through the ages and are eagerly embraced in many parts of the world.

-Here are five such traditions that your Polish grandma was likely brought up with and whose ancestors kept with religious fervor every year.
+Here are four such traditions that your Polish grandma was likely brought up with and whose ancestors kept with religious fervor every year.

 Historically the fast for Lent was quite rigorous and in Poland the use of such things as lard, sugar, eggs and fruit were forbidden.
 This meant that prior to Lent, these items had to be either thrown away or consumed.
 Instead of tossing everything to the dogs, someone decided that many of the forbidden ingredients could be mixed together to create a type of doughnut, now called a “pączki.”